Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Dataset Description

 \section{Dataset Description}

-In this study, we used breast cancer data from the Molecular Taxonomy of Breast Cancer International Consortium (METABRIC), a large Canada–UK project that profiled primary breast tumors with clinical, pathological, and genomic measurements \citep{curtis2012,pereira2016}.
-The METABRIC cohort includes nearly 2,000 patients with long-term follow-up and is widely used as a benchmark for studying breast cancer subtypes and prognosis.
+In this study, we used two breast cancer datasets.
+The primary development dataset was the Molecular Taxonomy of Breast Cancer International Consortium (METABRIC), a large Canada--UK project that profiled primary breast tumors with clinical, pathological, and molecular measurements.
+METABRIC includes nearly 2,000 patients with long-term follow-up and is widely used as a benchmark dataset for breast cancer subtype analysis and prognosis.
+For external evaluation, we used an independent breast cancer cohort from The Cancer Genome Atlas (TCGA), constructed to provide harmonized clinical and gene-expression data for out-of-cohort testing.